A world held together

 What exists today.

 This is not a pitch deck.
-Everything below is in the current Pre-Alpha build, playable by Founders right now.
+Everything below is in the current Closed Alpha v1.0 build, playable by Founders right now.

 Real Multiplayer